KavyaPatel2210/c-language-mini-project/README.md

-# c-language-mini-project
+#Data-structures-mini-project
-It has mini projects of c language.
+It includes mini project of circular queue in Data Structure using c language.